 Every Sunday we celebrate the Holy Eucharist.
 Eucharist is just a fancy word for “Thanksgiving,” but you might know it as Communion, or Mass, or the Lord’s Supper.
 In this meal we are joined with God and empowered by the Holy Spirit to be Christ’s hands and feet in the world.

 We invite you to join us at the table.
 We invite you to come and see.

-Virtual Worship Services on YouTube or our Virtual Church Service webpage and our Facebook and YouTube sites
+Virtual Worship Services on our Virtual Church Service webpage and our Facebook and YouTube sites